vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### Is there an impact on performance?

-NRI has a low impact on network performance.
+NRI should have a low impact on network performance.
 Instead of holding the connection and blocking, NRI makes a copy of the packet as it crosses the network, and NRI performs an asynchronous inspection.

 > [!NOTE]
 > When network real-time inspection (NRI) for macOS is enabled, you might see an increase in memory utilization.
 We are exploring ways to further optimize memory utilization.